-Studies have found that most children of divorce families want to maintain relationships with both parents.
+Studies have found that most children of divorced families want to maintain relationships with both parents.

 They long to see their non-custodial parent, even if that parent is not interested in them much.

-Also known as parental alienation syndrome, this disorder is harmful to the child’s emotional well-being and their relationships with the alienated parent.
+Also known as parental alienation syndrome, this disorder harms the child’s emotional well-being and relationships with the alienated parent.

-This syndrome was originally called malicious mother syndrome by author Ira Turkat, but researchers later found it gender-neutral.
-Both malicious mothers and fathers may commit malicious acts2.
+This syndrome was initially called malicious mother syndrome by author Ira Turkat, but researchers later found it gender-neutral.
+Both malicious mothers and fathers may commit malicious acts.2

 Signs of malicious parental behavior